Image by mollyroselee from Pixabay

 Stay tuned for the next foundational principle: How You Learn.

-If you’re interested in the free in-depth PDF workbook for these tools to help with your mental and emotional well-being, email me at [email protected].
+If you’re interested in the free in-depth PDF workbook for these tools to help with critical thinking and emotional self-regulation, please email me at [email protected].

 Suicide Rates: https://time.com/5609124/us-suicide-rate-increase/